-Note: Trope titles are not marked as spoilers in this entry.
+Spoiler warning: Trope titles are not marked as spoilers in this entry.
 Because of this, the trope listings spoil some events of the plot.
-Do not read past the summaries of each character if you are not caught up and do not want to be spoiled.
+If you have not seen 2x10 and you do not wish to be spoiled, do not read past the description of each character, and do not open the spoiler-marked folder.

 A group of young women who look identical to each other because they are clones born of the same genetic material.
 Most of them were not aware of their true origins until adulthood, but they are of great interest to various underground conspiracies.